 International visitors are not required to have a Social Security Number to enter the U.S., open a bank account, sign a lease, or get a Georgia driver's license.
 However, it is likely that you will be asked for an SSN when trying to do these things.
 This is because SSNs are used to check your financial credit history (i.e. do you pay bills on time?).

 If you are asked for an SSN by a cell phone carrier, bank, landlord, etc. you should explain that you are not eligible for one.
 Since you do not have a financial credit history, you may be asked to pay a higher deposit for certain services.

 I am employed and/or eligible for a Social Security Number.
 How do I get one?

-International visitors who are eligible for a Social Security Number can apply 10 working days after your SEVIS record has been registered by ISSS.
-Your record will be registered after you complete check-in with OIE.
-If you arrived recently and are not sure if your SEVIS record has been registered, please email firstname.lastname@example.org to confirm.
+International visitors who are eligible for a Social Security Number can apply with an Active immigration records and after being inside the U.S. for 10 days.
+Your record will be activated after you complete the OIE check-in.
+If you arrived recently and are not sure if your SEVIS record has been registered, please email email@example.com to confirm.

 Note: If working at Georgia Tech, you may begin working and get paid without a Social Security Number.
 However, you should apply for an SSN as soon as possible and report information to Global HR after you receive it.

 For a list of required documentation and information of the closest Social Security Office, please see OIE's Social Security Handout.